 For others, it’s because staff are isolating.
 Whatever the reason, if you are finding it difficult to post completed DDIs to the bank, you won’t be able to collect the Direct Debit funds as you would normally.
 If you were operating an AUDDIS system, however, this wouldn’t be a problem – so is now the time to consider the move?

 What is AUDDIS?

-AUDDIS stands for “The Automated Direct Debit Instruction Service”.
-It was introduced in the late ‘90s to allow service users to submit DDI’s to BACS electronically.
-Instead of posting Direct Debit Instructions to the bank, AUDDIS users enter the relevant information into their customer management systems (CRMs) and extract a file electronically which is then sent to Bacs via software.
+AUDDIS stands for Automated Direct Debit Instruction Service.
+It was introduced in the late 1990s to allow service users to submit DDIs to Bacs electronically.
+Instead of posting Direct Debit Instructions to the bank, AUDDIS users enter the relevant information into their customer management system (CRM) and extract a file electronically, which is then sent to Bacs via software.
 This approach offers a number of advantages: